How to Help Your Boxer Live Longer

 - This is not just for population control.
 It is proven that this leads to a longer life.
 With cancer being the #1 cause of death for Boxer dogs, this is an important step to helping a dog live the longest life possible.
 When done early enough to a male, it eliminates the chances of testicular cancer, when done early enough to a female, it eliminates the chances of ovarian cancer and decreases the chances of mammary cancer.
 In addition, both genders, it decreases the urge to roam, which can lead to injury or death caused by accidents (mostly automobile).

 Some owners do not think much about giving one unhealthy snack, but over a life time, these add up.
 Additives, coloring and fillers (the equivalent of a human ingesting cardboard) are found in many manufactured foods.

 Did you know that legally a dog food that is labeled as containing meat can have the source be from dead, dying, diseased or disabled animals?
 Did you know that “complete and balanced” can lawfully mean the minimum and not the maximum?
 Did you know that corn that is often used as fillers contains very high levels of insect pesticides?

-We highly recommend home cooking.
+.
 At the very least, give healthy, wholesome snacks such as raw baby carrots (excellent for the teeth, full of rich nutrients and low in calories).
 In addition, we highly suggest not allowing a Boxer to drink unfiltered water.
 The cancer causing agents found in the tap water of many areas in the U.S. add up over the course of a dog's life.

-Dental careis the most overlooked element that can add years to a dog's life.
+is the most overlooked element that can add years to a dog's life.
 Canines do not develop cavities in the way that humans do, excess plague and tarter weaken teeth, which can lead to infection.
 That infection can then spread throughout the body.
-While chews can help loosen plague, this must be coupled with care at home.
+While chews can help loosen plaque, this must be coupled with care at home.

 Emotional health contributes to physical health.